ANFTechTeam/ANFAutoAlerts/README.md

 # Installation
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FANFTechTeam%2FANFAutoAlerts%2Fmaster%2Fanfautoalerts.json)

 1. Click the button above to deploy this Logic App to Azure.
+Complete the four fields:

+	* Resource group *, this is wher the Logic App will live
+	* Location *, this is the region where your Logic App will be deployed
+	* Logic App Name, any name you would like, the default is recommended
+	* Target Resource Group for Alerts, new alerts will be created here
+	* Target Resource Group to Monitor, this is the resource group that we will monitor for new ANF resources
+	* Subscription ID, this is needed to build some of the framework
+	* Action Group for Notification, this is the action group that will be used for capacity based alert.
+This should be pre-created.

-2. Give your new Logic App permission to create and modify resources within your resource group: Navigate to Resource groups, choose your resource group that will contain your Azure NetApp Files resources.
+2. Give your new Logic App permission to create and modify resources within your resource group(s): Navigate to Resource groups, choose your resource group that will contain your Azure NetApp Files resources.
 Choose 'Access control (IAM)' from the menu.
 Click the '+ Add' button and choose 'Add role assignment'.
 For the 'Role', choose Owner.
 For 'Assign access to', choose Logic App, now select 'ANFAutoAlerts'.
 Finally, click the 'Save' button.

-3. Get your Logic App's webhook URL: Navigate to your newly deployed Logic App titled ANFAutoAlerts, select 'Logic app designer' under 'Development Tools'.
+3. Get your Logic App's webhook URI: Navigate to your newly deployed Logic App titled ANFAutoAlerts, select 'Logic app designer' under 'Development Tools'.
 In the main designer pane, click the first box titled "When a HTTP request is recieved".
-Copy the 'HTTP POST URL' to your clipboard or text editor of your choice, you'll need it for the next step.
+Copy the 'HTTP POST URI' to your clipboard or text editor of your choice, you'll need it for the next step.

-4. Create the primary action group: Navigate to 'Alerts', choose 'Manage actions', and 'Add action group'.
-	* Action group name: ANFAA_ActionGroup
-	* Short name: ANFAA_AG
-	* Resource group: Choose the same resource group as step 2
-	* Action name: ANFAutoAlerts
-	* Action Type: Webhook
-	* URI: paste the URI from step 3 here
-	* Enable the common alert schema: change this to 'Yes'
-	* Click OK
-	* Click OK again

-5. Create the Capacity Pool alert rule: Go back to 'Alerts' and choose '+ New alert rule', click on 'Select resource', use 'Filter by resource type' and choose 'Capacity Pools', select your Resource group from step 2 and click 'Done'.
-Click 'Select condition', and choose 'Write pool resource...', change the 'Status' to 'Succeeded' and click 'Done'.

-	* Alert rule name: ANFAA_CapacityPool
-	* Description: Calls the ANFAutoAlerts Logic App when a Capacity Pool is created or modified.
-	* Save alert to resource group: choose the resource group from step 2.
-	* Enable alert rule upon creation: leave this checked

-	Click 'Select action group' and select 'ANFAA_ActionGroup'.

-6. Create the Volume alert rule: Go back to 'Alerts' and choose '+ New alert rule', click on 'Select resource', use 'Filter by resource type' and choose 'Volumes', select your Resource group from step 2 and click 'Done'.
-Click 'Select condition', and choose 'Write volume resource...', change the 'Status' to 'Succeeded' and click 'Done'.

-	* Alert rule name: ANFAA_Volume
-	* Description: Calls the ANFAutoAlerts Logic App when a Volume is created or modified.
-	* Save alert to resource group: choose the resource group from step 2.
-	* Enable alert rule upon creation: leave this checked

-	Click 'Select action group' and select 'ANFAA_ActionGroup'

-	These two alert rules will call our logic app when a capacity pool or volume is created or modified.

-7. Create the secondary action group (easier if it does not have any spaces in the name) that will be used to notify you and/or your staff when a capacity pool or volume has reached the specified percent full amount.
-This action group could send an email, sms, or any other notification method that suites you.
-Once you have it created, take note of the name.
-If you already have one created, you can skip this step.
+4. Update the Action Group with your URI: Navigate to Alerts, Manage actions, select 'ANFAA_LogicAppTrigger', choose 'Edit details' in the right hand pane under 'Actions', paste the URI from the previous step in to the URI field.

+4. Run the Logic App manually to build the supporting resources

-8. Configure the ANFAutoAlerts Logic App: Navigate back to Logic Apps, choose 'ANFAutoAlerts', and select 'Logic app designer'.
+5. Configure the ANFAutoAlerts Logic App: Navigate back to Logic Apps, choose 'ANFAutoAlerts', and select 'Logic app designer'.

-	Modify the four variables:
+	Modify the two variables as needed:
     * Set Capacity Pool Alert Percentage (consumed)
        * default is 0.8 (80%)
        * leading zero (0) is required